ABOUT

 Who is Louise Hapton ?

-Born in 2004, Louise Hapton is a French writer, ceramic sculptor and painter based in London.
-She graduated from the Fine Art Mixed Media (BA) degree at the University of Westminster and is curently studying at the Royal College of Art for her Ceramics and Glass MA from 2025 to 2026.
+Born in 2004, Louise Hapton is a French writer, painter, ceramic and mixed media sculptor based in London.
+She graduated from the Fine Art Mixed Media (BA) degree at the University of Westminster and is currently studying at the Royal College of Art for her Ceramics and Glass MA from 2025 to 2026.

 Previously, her work delved deeply into themes of mental health and her experience with schizoaffective disorder, turning the inside out.
 Now, she is shifting her focus toward exploring vulnerability through the interplay of cuteness and fragility.
 In her practice, cuteness becomes a subversive tool, transforming what is often dismissed as delicate into something defiantly strong.